kishansinghpanwar/Freedom-OTPView/README.md

 # Freedom-OTPView [![](https://jitpack.io/v/kishansinghpanwar/FreedomOTPView.svg)](https://jitpack.io/#kishansinghpanwar/FreedomOTPView)

-A readymade OTP View, which gives you the freedom to customize every settings which is visible to the user.
+A ready-made OTP View, which gives you the freedom to customize every setting of the UI.

 **Sample App (Light & Dark Mode):**